 The busy city of Buenos Aires never fails to impress.
-It’s renowned for stunning architecture, world-class cuisine, vibrant street art and sensual tango shows.
+It’s renowned for stunning architecture, world-class cuisine, vibrant street art, and sensual tango shows.
 But Argentina has much to offer outside Buenos Aires.
 In fact, Argentina is home to some of South America’s most under-appreciated gems and undiscovered secrets.

 – Buenos Aires is fabulous all year round but can be quite hot and humid mid-summer.